 Such activities usually run a couple of times each week and change on a weekly basis to keep the variety.
 Some of the activities may have small fees associated with them for logistics and materials.
 Other excursions can cost anywhere between 20-60 USD, depending on entrance fees and transportation.
 In addition, the activities usually require a minimum number sign up to ensure they run.
 The best part of these activities is that you are interacting with your peers and other Spanish speaking locals.
 Such an experience allows volunteers to learn Spanish and the culture of this beautiful country.

-Group classes will be 2-6 volunteers for 4 hours of the day Monday-Friday.
+Group classes will be 2-6 volunteers for 3-4 hours of the day Monday-Friday.
 These hours will be appointed at orientation.
 The level volunteers are placed in will be established by a placement test on your first morning.
 Don’t worry, the test is relaxed and simple!
 In cases where a participant is the only one at their level, a participant may partake in 15 private lessons per-week instead.
 Each lesson lasts 50 minutes.

 YOUR ROLE & TYPICAL STUDY DAY